Qeolvdxu/ride_the_commandline/README.md

 >   shrike.cs.uah.edu
 >
 >   whirlwind.cs.uah.edu

+you can also use webpages.uah.edu if you are not a CS student

 TIP : Try to solve the puzzles manually via the command line, then write your script only after you know the solution